jeffskinnerbox/.dotfiles/pkg-nvim/nvim/lua/experimental/README.md

-Within the `active` instance of NeoVim, you will want to change the notification of plugin updates since `active` is considered stable. to do this, goto the `~/.dotfiles/pkg-nvim/nvim/lua/active/lua/lazy-loader.lua` files and make sure the `require("lazy").setup()` function contains the following:
+Within the `active` instance of NeoVim, you will want to change the notification of plugin updates since `active` is considered stable.
+To do this, goto the `~/.dotfiles/pkg-nvim/nvim/lua/active/lua/lazy-loader.lua` files and make sure the `require("lazy").setup()` function contains the following:

 ```lua